-To take the stress out of the school holidays we have created a 3-day itinerary for you and the kids to explore Northern Beaches ‘backyard’ and learn a lot about our history and culture along the way.
+To take the stress out of the school holidays we have created a 72 hour itinerary for you and the kids to explore Sydney’s ‘backyard’ and learn a lot about our history and culture along the way.

 7:00am: Enjoy a hearty breakfast

-Enjoy a hearty early morning breakfast at the Views Restaurant at Q Station overlooking the picturesque views of the Sydney Harbour and get set for a jam-packed day!
+Kick off day 1 of your Sydney school holiday adventure by fueling your bodies with a hearty early morning breakfast at Q Station’s Views Restaurant overlooking the picturesque views of the Sydney Harbour you’ll be ready for a jam-packed day!

 8:30am: Fairfax Walk